Skip to content Accessibility statement

 Private loans

-We recommend you investigate Title IV Federal Aid (US Direct Loans) before applying for a private student loan as Direct Loans are often cheaper.
-Private loans do not enable you to borrow more funds than Direct Loans.
+We recommend that students investigate Title IV Federal Aid (US Direct Loans) in the first instance before applying for a private loan as Direct Loans are often cheaper.
+Private student loans must be certified by the University and may not be certified for more than your maximum Cost of Attendance.

 Private loans are a helpful alternative if you're unable to borrow Direct Loans, such as for Medical or Nursing students, or if you're on a course with overseas or online elements that make it ineligible.
+They can also be a useful option for financing beyond the base Direct Loan award.
 You will usually need good credit and a co-signer in order to apply.

-You should not apply for a private loan more than 180 days before the disbursement date.
-That is, if your course starts in October, you should not apply until May or your loan application will become invalid
+You should not apply for a private loan more than 180 days before the expected disbursement date, which will be after you begin your studies.
+For example, if your course starts in October, you should not apply before May or your loan application will become invalid.

 Private lenders

-Some lenders offer private loans to residents of specific States:
+Some lenders offer private loans to residents of specific US States.
+For example:

-If you have received financial aid from a different lender while studying outside America and have received excellent benefits and quality service, please let us know by emailing Student Financial Support.
+If you have received financial aid from a different lender while studying outside the USA and have received excellent benefits and quality service, please let us know by emailing Student Financial Support.

 You will need to make a separate application for each academic year you need a loan.
 Applications for each academic year usually open in May.